I am a designer, developing new ways of thinking about and experiencing death and dying in the 21st century.

 My expertise includes communication and product design, and design research around health, death and dying.
-I lead the end-of-life care projects at the Helix Centre at St Mary’s Hospital in London, a design studio inside the Institute for Global Health Innovation led by Lord Ara Darzi.
+I lead the end-of-life care projects at the Helix Centre, a design studio inside the Institute for Global Health Innovation led by Lord Ara Darzi at St Mary’s Hospital in London.
 I co-lead the development of Cove, a flagship mental health app available on the NHS, with my social tech company Humane Engineering.
+With Lord Ara Darzi and Matt Harrison, I co-founded the Helix Centre's first spin-out venture, Digital Care Planning.
 I am a visiting lecturer at Imperial College London, and was visiting professor of Information Design at the Università Iuav di Venezia from 2014–2016.

-I studied design at the Glasgow School of Art and have been a practising designer for over 10 years.
+Born and raised in Scotland, I studied design at the Glasgow School of Art and have been a practising designer for over 10 years in the UK, Italy and the Netherlands.
 I was an art director at design studio Tellart, studio director at the design research centre Fabrica, and designer for Graphic Thought Facility, John Morgan studio and others.
+My work has been featured in the British Medical Journal, The Guardian, Wired, CBC and RTÉ Radio, and has received awards from D&AD, Graphis and Core77.
 Alongside designing products and experiences, I design books.
-Publishers include Rizzoli Skira, JRP Ringier and Gagosian Gallery, and I was nomimated for the Most Beautiful Swiss Books award in 2009.
-My work has been featured in the British Medical Journal, The Guardian, Wired, CBC and RTÉ Radio, and has received awards from D&AD, Graphis and Core77.
-I write, publish and lecture regularly.
-Talks include Radical change: a blueprint for the next 50 years of dying at the Royal Society of Medicine and Death and Design at Life, Death, Whatever.
-I am a Fellow of the Royal Society of Arts, a council member for the Association for the Study of Death and Society, advisor for AHRC’s Creative Economy Healthcare Hub and End Well, an end-of-life symposium in San Francisco.
+Publishers include Rizzoli Skira, JRP Ringier and Gagosian Gallery.
+One of my books was nomimated for the Most Beautiful Swiss Books award in 2009.
+I also write, publish and lecture regularly.
+Talks include Radical change: a blueprint for the next 50 years of dying at the Royal Society of Medicine and Designing the human experience at End Well.
+I am a Fellow of the Royal Society of Arts, a council member for the Association for the Study of Death and Society, advisor for AHRC’s Creative Economy Healthcare Hub and End Well, the annual end-of-life symposium in San Francisco.